jweissman/orsino/playtesting.md

 - [ ] Flight should make you actually _untargetable_ by melee
 ---
 - [ ] Group riddle answers by type so they're marginally more challenging?
-- [ ] Polymorph effect -- seems to roughly work, but should enforce some enforce ability limitations (effectiveAbilities)
 - [ ] Confused players (randomActions) should _also_ pick targets at random!!!
 - [ ] Teleport might be not working? (it said 'go to random room' and I _guess_ it could have selected the same room but -- need more debugging here)
 - [ ] Sell all junk option at general store